 Step 1 Adjust the Top Piece

-- Loosen the thumb screws at the top of the panel.
+- Loosen the height adjustment locks at the top of the panel with a screwdriver.
 This allows the spring mechanism to move freely up and down.

 Step 2 Test-Fit the Panel